JohnsonLi/charred_cheetos/README.md

 ### Project Overview
 Our app is an in-browser word search game.
 Users can choose from a variety of categories or create their own puzzle with customizable size and category.
 For default categories, logged in users can view their personal best upon their first completion of a specific category.

+App uses the Datamuse API, but no api key is needed to retrieve data.

 ### Launch Instructions
 #### Running Flask App
 1. Go to [root repository](https://github.com/JohnsonLi/charred_cheetos) and click "Clone or Download" button